Yuan Zhen (Jin dynasty): Yuan Zhen's Rebellion

 The defeat at Fangtou left Huan Wen angry and politically humiliated.
 He fully blamed Yuan Zhen for not securing his supply route, but part of this also had to do with Huan Wen wanting to save face and deflect fault.
 Huan Wen demanded the court strip him off his office and reduce him to a commoner.
 Yuan Zhen dismissed his accusations as slander and refused to accept his punishment.
 Yuan Zhen sent word to the Jin court about Huan Wen's own crimes, but was ignored.
 Thus, Yuan Zhen rebelled in Shouchun in December 369, offering submission to both Former Yan and Former Qin.

 Former Yan was first to receive his submission, and wanted to make Yuan Zhen Commissioner Bearing Credentials and a few other important titles.
 However, their envoy Wen Tong (溫統) passed away on the way to Yuan Zhen, so Yuan Zhen never received his titles.
 On 7 March 370, Yuan Zhen suspected that his Interior Ministers Zhu Xian (朱憲) and Zhu Bin (朱斌) were in contact with Huan Wen, so he had them both killed.

-Yuan Zhen died naturally on 10 April 370.
-He had at least three sons: Yuan Qin (袁瑾) Yuan Shuangzi (袁雙之), Yuan Aizhi (袁愛之) and Yuan Qin, the latter two who helped him killed Zhu Xian and Zhu Bin.After his death, the Administrator of Chen Commandery, Zhu Fu (朱輔) acclaimed Yuan Qin as the rebellion's new leader.
+Yuan Zhen died of natural causes on 10 April 370.
+He had at least three sons: Yuan Qin (袁瑾) Yuan Shuangzi (袁雙之), Yuan Aizhi (袁愛之) and Yuan Qin, the latter two who helped him killed Zhu Xian and Zhu Bin.
+After his death, the Administrator of Chen Commandery, Zhu Fu (朱輔) acclaimed Yuan Qin as the rebellion's new leader.